Tens years ago, electronic health records seemed like a luxury for medical practices. Today, making the leap to EHR is more of a necessity.

 Healthcare reform is changing the way the medical community does business and switching to digital records is part of the process.
 The first generation of EHR software was problematic and cumbersome, but the modern versions offer real advantages to both patients and staff.
-Consider four reasons it is past time to get EHR software.

 1. Inefficient Audit Trails

 Whether you are attesting for meaningful use incentives and Medicare payments or going through a routine accounting audit, proper EHR software makes the process that much cleaner.
 Without EHR, there is no possibility of getting federal incentives, but the auditing benefits do not stop there.

 Electronic record systems automate everything from billing to scheduling to general accounting processes.
 This means more accurate billing with proper coding – with ICD-10 on the horizon, coding will only get more complex, too.
 When tax time comes around, you have all the documentation necessary to file effortlessly.

 EHR opens the lines of communication with insurance companies and federal agencies.
 When filing a claim or facing a request for repayment, you have a digital record necessary to prove your case.

 2. Poor Productivity

 EHR software is critical to improving staff performance, as well as the patient’s view of the medical service.
 A national survey of doctors found that after implementing EHR:

 - They could improve staff and stakeholder recruiting